Unidata/science-gateway/vms/jupyter/readme.md

 196a6308afdb   unidata/science-gateway       "/bin/bash"   3 months ago   Up 4 weeks             fsu-s23
 ```

-Also make sure that list is accurate and complete, i.e., all JupyterHub clusters currently running are accounted for.
+Also make sure that list is accurate and complete, i.e., all JupyterHub clusters currently running are accounted for (**e.g.**, `docker ps -a`).
 Otherwise, you may miss active PVC volumes that you could potentially accidentally delete.

 <a id="h-020D86A3"></a>